istarlet/derby-city-drip/README.md

 - `node server.js` to start the server

-Once you see `Server is running on 3000`, please view my project at http://localhost:3000/
+Once you see `Server is running on 3000`, you can then view my project at http://localhost:3000/

 ## Javascript Features
 `1.
 Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app`